 Commercial and contract management – insights and emerging best practice emphasises that competition can be taken further than assuring there are enough credible bidders in the procurement process – we touched on alternative approaches, such as where the market is insufficiently competitive.

-Our previous post, Intelligent contract competition and risk management, also considered the importance of keeping up competitive tension, as illustrated by the BBC’s work to sustain market competition for its television licence fee collection contract.
+Our previous post also considered the importance of keeping up competitive tension, as illustrated by the BBC’s work to sustain market competition for its television licence fee collection contract.
 Demonstrating the health of the market helps to increase the pressure on a supplier to provide a good service.

 Our recent non-competitive procurement report describes how, given the MoD’s unique position and the challenges in ensuring competitive tension, the MoD needs to take a more strategic approach to encourage competition.
 The government has created the Single Source Regulations Office, which addresses a lack of competitive tension in many large defence contracts by: recommending the profit rate for contracts; producing guidance on the types of costs are permitted within the contract price; and issuing opinions or determinations where a disagreement on costs cannot be settled through negotiation.
 More widely, the Single Source Contract Regulations greatly expand the requirement for suppliers to be fully transparent in their bid costs.
-This builds on previous NAO work on open book accounting (see our blog-post Contracting: A minimal open book approach).
+This builds on previous NAO work on open book accounting.

 Through introducing the Single Source Regulations Office, the MoD expects to generate £1.7 billion of savings over the 10-year Equipment Plan.